Q&A

 A. Yes, however these numbers will only be updated between procurement rounds to reflect the latest ADA acreage.

-Can you please confirm a waiver is not needed for prime agricultural soils in this second round?
+Q. Can you please confirm a waiver is not needed for prime agricultural soils in this third round?

 A. As long as thresholds for covered agricultural land are not exceeded, a waiver is not needed for projects on prime agricultural soils.
 For more detail, see the discussion of “Solar on Agricultural Land” in the Board Order.